Published on 22 November 2021

 This resulted in 3,822 responses from different communities and stakeholder groups including the general public, Belfast City Council and Greenwich Leisure Limited (GLL) staff, politicians, the Northern Ireland Human Rights Commission and representatives from Irish Language and Ulster Scots communities; the council’s Equality Consultative Forum; the council’s Disability Advisory Panel; and the council’s Migrant Forum.

-3,393 completed response forms were received.
+There were 3,393 completed response forms received.

 The profile of questionnaire respondents tended to be characterised by an over-representation of men (56.3 per cent); those from the west of the city (35.5 per cent), those whose national identity was Irish (47.9 per cent); and those who identified as from a Catholic community background (48.9 per cent).

 Across all four leisure centres, a quarter of respondents (25.8 per cent) stated a preference for English-only external signage; 71.4 per cent indicated a preference for bi- or multi-lingual external signage; and 2.8 per cent had no preference.

 |External signage language preference across four leisure centres||Number of responses||Percentage of responses|

 Respondents were also asked their preference with regards to signage across all council leisure centres whereby 86 per cent of respondents agreed that there should be bilingual or multilingual signage and 4.8 per cent disagreed.

 |Bilingual/multilingual signage at all council leisure centres||Number of responses||Percentage of responses|